Income Tax Calculator FY 2023-24

 - Income From Business or Profession: Add your income earned by running a business or pursuing a profession.
 Make sure you claim the expenses related to such business or profession while calculating the income under this head.

 - Income From Other Sources: Add the income earned from any other sources.
-Income such as interest income on fixed deposit, savings bank interest, etc are covered under income from other sources.
+Income such as interest income on fixed deposit, savings bank interest, etc fall under income from other sources.

 Step- 2: Claim the Exemptions and Tax Deductions

-From the gross income now deduction all the exemptions, allowances, and deductions available to you w.r.t. the income earned.
+From the gross income now deduct all the exemptions, allowances, and deductions available to you w.r.t. the income earned.

 - Salary Income Exemptions, Allowances and Deductions